wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 on the event object.
 This will prevent the event object being processed multiple times from the MSHR.
 The new state is also returned to the caller for convenience.

+##### invalidateSharer(), Request Path

+Method `invalidateSharer()` sends an invalidation message to a specified clean sharer in the upper level.
+This method takes, as arguments, the identity of the sharer as a string, and an optional event object (set to `NULL` if not available).
+It also takes an argument `cmd` to indicate the command to use for the invalidation, which has a default value of `Inv`, meaning that by default, the function just invalidates without requiring data response (so it only receives `InvAck`).
+The method is called directly in handlers `handleForceInv()` and `handleFetchInv()`, when a block of state `SM_Inv` is to be invalidated.
+Note that an `SM_Inv` block, despite the fact that the `_Inv` suffix implies that invalidations have been issued to sharers, still has one sharer, which is the one who issued the `GETX` for an upgrade.
+The only sharer (not owner, since the upgrade has not completed yet), therefore, needs to be invalidated by calling this function.

+Besides, the method is also used by helper functions `invalidateExceptRequestor()` and `invalidateAll()` as a building block to implement more complicated coherence transactions.